-Diplomat LT® is a comprehensive coverage plan for persons traveling outside their home country.
+Diplomat Long Term is a comprehensive coverage plan for persons traveling outside their home country.
 You can obtain an instant quote and/or purchase online on this web site.
 The insurance coverage can start as early as the next day or any future date you specify.
 As soon as you make a purchase, you will receive a virtual id card in your email.
-Physical cards along with the policy will be mailed to you on the next business day.
-You should receive them in about five to seven business days within the United States.

 What is covered and not covered?

 The insurance company will generally pay for new medical conditions, injuries or accidents that may occur after the effective date of the policy.
 It does not cover any expenses related to pre-existing conditions, preventive check ups, immunizations or maternity.

 Prescription drugs are covered like any other eligible medical expenses.

 Dental is not covered.
 For dental coverage, consider a low cost plan from CAREINGTON that provides excellent coverage.

 Diplomat Long Term provides coverage anywhere outside of your home country including travel time as well.
 It also covers loss of checked luggage.

 How do I use the insurance?

 First, you will have to pay your chosen annual deductible (varies from $0 to $5,000) before the insurance company starts paying for covered expenses, even for doctor visits.
 You will need to continue to pay all the money yourself until you have completely satisfied the deductible.
 The deductible is not just for the hospitalization.
 There is no concept of co-pay.

 After that, the plan pays 80% of the next $5,000 of covered expenses, you pay 20%.
 In other words, you will have to pay a maximum $1,000 out of your pocket towards 20% coinsurance.